jupyter-book/jupyter-book/docs/interactive/hiding.md

 [](jupyter-cell-tags)
 :::

-## Hide markdown using MyST markdown
+## Hide Markdown using MyST Markdown

-There are two ways to hide markdown content
+There are two ways to hide Markdown content

 * you can use the `{toggle}` directive to hide arbitrary blocks of content
 * you can use the `dropdown` class with admonitions to turn them into dropdowns

-Both allow you to wrap chunks of markdown in a button that lets users show and hide the content.
+Both allow you to wrap chunks of Markdown in a button that lets users show and hide the content.

 ### The `{toggle}` directive

-You can activate a toggleable behavior in markdown with the `{toggle}` directive like so:
+You can activate a toggleable behavior in Markdown with the `{toggle}` directive like so:

 ````md